 - Brittle Nails

 One of the most common nail problems that dermatologists hear about is brittle and prone to breakage fingernails.
 There are two things that can cause nails to become brittle.
 If they are too dry they can easily crack and if they are too moist they soften and become prone to tearing.
+Did you know that dry hands can also cause your nails to become brittle?
+To prevent dry hands, check our article here.

 - Nail Trauma